Best Caliber for Deer Hunting: Settling the Whitetail Cartridge Debate

 .30-06 Springfield

 Adopted by the United States Army in 1906, the .30-06 (pronounced “thirty aught six”) is probably the most popular big-game cartridge of all time.
 Its military background definitely contributed to its fame.
-Soldiers returning home from both world wars reached for the cartridges and rifles they were most familiar with when they headed into the deer woods.
+Soldiers returning home from both World Wars reached for the cartridges and rifles they were most familiar with when they headed into the deer woods.

 The .30-06 Springfield has recoil to match its deer-dropping power.
 It can be a bit much for recoil-sensitive shooters, but most seasoned deer hunters consider it manageable.